imustitanveer/TicTacToe-with-Minimax-Algorithm/readme.md

 # Enhanced Tic Tac Toe with AI

 Welcome to **Enhanced Tic Tac Toe with AI**!
 This project is a visually appealing and interactive Tic Tac Toe game developed using Python's `tkinter` library.
-The game includes an AI opponent powered by the Minimax algorithm to ensure a challenging gameplay experience.
+The game includes an AI opponent powered by the Minmax algorithm to ensure a challenging gameplay experience.
 It also features a score-tracking system and enhanced UI elements for an engaging user experience.

 ---

 ## Features

-- **Player vs AI Gameplay:** Play against an AI opponent with optimal moves calculated using the Minimax algorithm.
+- **Player vs AI Gameplay:** Play against an AI opponent with optimal moves calculated using the Minmax algorithm.
 - **Dynamic UI:**
   - Highlight winning combinations.
   - Button animations for enhanced visual appeal.